 The Percentage of Actual Institutional Funding Across Models in 2015

 Source: Nesta Report, 2015

 Well, it’s fairly normal for institutional involvement to remain fairly low in the early stages of a new sector.
 On the most basic level, new sectors are simply not large enough for institutions to invest in, as they often require the ability to write large tickets, in the tens of millions, while also ensuring that they do not represent too large a proportion of a particular provider/platform.
 Also, until the sector gains the stamp of approval from the regulators and has a decent track record, those in charge of an institution’s wealth are simply unwilling to put their necks on the line for it.
 Instead, they’d rather invest in well-known, blue chip asset classes which their peers are all invested in too.
 There’s much less chance someone will get fired for those investments if they get into trouble.
-Furthermore, the P2P lending ecosystem is still in its early stages, which means that access to independent research and adequate due diligence tools are largely unavailable.
+Furthermore, the UK peer-to-peer lending ecosystem is still in its early stages, which means that access to independent research and adequate due diligence tools are largely unavailable.

 But, the sector is poised for change and institutional involvement is growing.
-According to Nesta, in 2013 just 11% of P2P platforms reported some level of institutional funding.
+According to Nesta, in 2013 just 11% of UK peer-to-peer lending platforms reported some level of institutional funding.
 By 2015, this had increased to 45%.
 If we look at the big 3 platforms, which have the scale to accommodate institutions, this trend is certainly clear.
 Prior to 2014, these platforms had little to no institutional involvement, but institutional lending has increased significantly since then.

 Institutional Lending (as a % of total volume)

 Source: Orca Analysis and Assumptions.
 Data unavailable for Zopa in 2017.